Should A Song Have Periods

 The Case Against Punctuation: The Flow of Music

 Many songwriters, particularly those working within genres like hip-hop, pop, and certain styles of rock, opt for a largely punctuation-free approach.
 Their reasoning often centers around the flow and rhythm of the music.
 Punctuation marks, particularly periods and commas, can interrupt the natural cadence of a vocal line, jarring the listener and disrupting the intended musical phrasing.
-Think of rap lyrics, where the rhythm and rhyme scheme are paramount.
+Think of rap lyrics, where the rhythm and rhyme scheme are very important.
 Inserting periods could break the carefully crafted flow, making the lyrics feel clunky and unnatural.
 The seamless transition between lines is often prioritized over strict grammatical correctness.

 The Case For Punctuation: Clarity and Meaning